Kapil-Pandey/Kapil-Pandey.github.io/README.md

 ---

-## 📝 About Me
+##  About Me

 I'm a data scientist specializing in machine learning, NLP, and predictive analytics.
 My work focuses on transforming complex data into actionable insights that drive business impact.
 I have extensive experience in:

 - Building end-to-end ML pipelines from data wrangling to model deployment
 - Applying NLP techniques to extract insights from unstructured text data
-- Creating interactive dashboards and stakeholder presentations
+- Creating interactive Gradio dashboards and stakeholder presentations
 - Translating technical findings into business recommendations

 I'm actively seeking data science and machine learning opportunities where I can contribute to solving challenging real-world problems.

 ---

-## 🚀 How to Use This Repository
+##  How to Use This Repository

 1. **Explore Projects:** Navigate to the `projects/` folder to view Jupyter notebooks
 2. **View Online:** Visit [Kapil-Pandey.github.io](https://Kapil-Pandey.github.io) for the full portfolio website